 Adiantum x mairisii – This hybrid Maidenhair Fern forms a delicate green carpet like an elegantly crafted brocade.
 Mairis's Hardy Maidenhair was identified in the 1880s as a hybrid between A. capillus-veneris and... well – no one knows!
 It appears to be a chance hybrid with greater hardiness than its known parent.
 Delicate green mosaic foliage in a compound pinnate format is upheld by wiry purple-black stems.
 It's a beautiful thing growing about 12 inches tall and may gradually in time spread and form a nice patch to approximately 36 inches.
 If ordered in autumn your your hybrid Maidenhair Fern will arrive cut back.
+For gardeners towards the northern end of its range spring planting is advised.
 Part, dappled to morning sun in fertile, draining organic soil.
 Established pot grown division.

 Zone:6 to 9